daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 1. Go to the modeling area.

-2. Create a new GenericEntity with name "Department".
+2. Create a new GenericEntity with *Name* "Department".

 3. Add a new attribute by clicking on button Add new.
-Set its Code as DataSource, Type as Data Sources / ExternalAPI.
+Set its *Name* as DataSource, *Type* as Data Sources / ExternalAPI.

 4. Add another attribute that represents the Employee.
-Set its Code as Employee, Type as Agent / Employee, and ExternalAPI on Uses data source from attribute.
+Set its *Name* as Employee, *Type* as Agent / Employee, and ExternalAPI on Uses data source from attribute.

 5. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).